Without a Paddle (2004)

 Jerry Conlaine: How do you guys get supplies?

-Butterfly: When we need supplies, we radio the Earthchild Support Network.
+Flower: When we need supplies, we radio the Earthchild Support Network.

 Jerry Conlaine: [encouraged] Radio?
 You guys have a *radio*?

 Butterfly: Yeah.
 We haven't used it since that last big thunderstorm.
 Remember that Flower?